 A standout trend in the past months has been the increased number of senior level job seekers, notably in digital.
 This has come about from mergers and acquisitions, meaning two roles have become one and hiring budgets haven’t increased - the end result being fewer growth hires.
 Furthermore, lots of clients are considering internal applicants for roles following these restructures, leaving external talent with less of a chance of being hired.

 Widespread uncertainty has meant fewer marketing professionals have been looking to leave if they are relatively content with their roles - this may change as we head towards the end of the year.
-Whilst there have been more senior job seekers, the majority of vacancies have been at the more junior and mid-level than senior range, and overall job volume has been lower than the same period of 2018.
+Whilst there have been more senior job seekers, the majority of vacancies have been at the more junior and mid-level for marketing executive jobs than senior range, and overall job volume has been lower than the same period of 2018.
 Most senior hires have been for roles that have been re-released in the post-bonus period for fresh ideas.

 Hiring freezes have been seen at a number of banks.
 This has either been due to performance or because they hired in large volumes last year and want those individuals to settle into their roles before assessing their ongoing needs.
 Across Asset Management, there has been demand from candidates for ESG focused roles as the provision of ethical investment opportunities grows in importance to the end client.